SoftwareHeritage/swh-docs/docs/sysadm/deployment/howto-process-add-forge-now-requests.rst

 Ensure the :ref:`lister got registered<check-lister-is-registered>` in the staging scheduler db.

-After a bit of time, you can :ref:`check origins from that forge got listed
-<check-origins-got-listed>` in the scheduler db:

 Still on a staging node, we trigger the first ingestion for those origins: